-If you are new or don’t yet have a sponsor, you may want to consider getting one.
 Sponsorship is an informal, voluntary relationship in which a more experienced member helps guide a newcomer through recovery.
-Members can also co-sponsor each other to work the steps together.
-More informally, members can serve as accountability partners for each other.
+Members can also match as accountability partners or co-sponsor each other to support each other in working the steps.

 Here’s my general approach to sponsoring:

-I am first and foremost open to supporting my sponsees in whatever way that they feel is most helpful, including not working the steps in a structured way (if they are not interested or ready, or if they are focused on working the steps in another program).
+I am first and foremost open to supporting my sponsees in whatever way that they feel is most helpful, including not working the steps in a structured way (if they are not certain or ready, or if they are focused on working the steps in another program).
+I do ask that my sponsees prioritize their recovery while we’re working together, but I’m open to what form that takes.
 Generally, my sponsorship centers around compassionate listening.

-As first steps I often recommend writing out bottom, middle and top lines (step zero), and doing a step one inventory: when the addiction started, how it changed over time, and how it is today.
+As first steps I often recommend writing out top, middle and bottom lines and doing a step one inventory: when the addiction started, how it changed over time, and how it is today.